kaubu/my-languages/My Languages/Artein/Grammar.md

 ### Genitive
 The Genitive is used in the following functions:
 1. Indicating possession
-	1. — the man's hat
+	1. *ci dílesis tam* — the man's hat
-	2. — the woman's children
+	2. *ci díllais nem* — the woman's children
 2. Indicating material of composition
-	1. — a ring of gold, a golden ring
+	1. *fáris lond* — a ring of gold, a golden ring
 	2. — shoes of leather, leather shoes
 ### Vocative
 The Vocative is used in direct address: